GPropersi/urls4irl_personal/README.md

     - [ ] RestAPI development to lead into mobile app development
     - [ ] Allow user to update a URL description
     - [ ] Allow user to update a URL
-    - [ ] Allow user to update a UTub description
     - [ ] Create a User-Settings table to store preferences and preferred order of URLs/UTubs
 - [ ] Error routing/Custom error page
     - [x] Most http errors are shown in a banner, however 404 will require it's own unique page